sungeer/viper/README.md

 *A simple chat interface inspired by ChatGPT.*

 > This project is built on the Starlette framework and can be considered a comprehensive backend project template.
-The main advantage is that it can be conveniently used directly for other new projects..
+The main advantage is that it can be conveniently used directly for other new projects.

 No Pydantic, no Swagger, no Type Hints, no ORM, no aiomysql, and so on, nothing that is poorly maintained or unstable is referenced.